 - An application fee of US $65.

 - Official transcripts from all law, graduate, and undergraduate schools attended.
 If you have not already done so, please register with the LL.M.
 Credential Assembly Service (CAS).
 All academic transcripts must be submitted through the CAS.
-International transcripts for degrees obtained outside of U.S. require transcript evaluation from one of the following agencies:
+International transcripts for degrees obtained outside of U.S. require transcript evaluation.

 - If English was the medium of instruction for your law degree and you attended a non-U.S. law school, please include documentation from the law school’s registrar.

 Non-U.S. law school graduates may also need to meet the minimum language test requirement.
 The following policy applies to all applicants except those who are native speakers of English:

 Applicants who have been determined to satisfy minimum admissions requirements will be invited to participate in a video-based assessment of their English language skills with admissions staff.
 The assessment will consist of an interview and a brief writing exercise.

 In addition to the video-based language assessment, applicants who are not currently living and working in a country in which English is the first language must submit recent scores on the TOEFL, IELTS, or Duolingo English test.

 Applicants who are currently living and working in a country in which English is the first language do not need to submit test scores with their initial application.
 However, depending on the outcome of the video-based language assessment, they may be asked to submit test scores later in the process.